 Image via Tourism Guyana on Facebook

-29. Scorpion (Deathstalker) – desert killer
+29. Scorpion (Deathstalker) – Desert Killer

 A brown scorpion with its curved tail raised high sits on golden desert sand, poised in a defensive stance.